Here’s the deal.

 I use social media to promote the things I make (including some things I make for clients).
 Often, that means scheduling material to hit at the times of day people will most likely notice it, and respond to it.

-Sometimes, that material shows up while I’m meeting face-to-face with a client, speaking with someone on the telephone, or cranking out something at my desk.
 If you see something appear on any of my streams or in your inbox at a time you’d expect me to not be on social media, don’t worry.
 I’m not ignoring you or neglecting my job.
-One of my preferred publishing tools, like WordPress, Buffer, or ConvertKit, likely released it on time delay.
+One of my preferred publishing tools, like WordPress, MeetEdgar, Buffer, or ConvertKit, likely released it on time delay.
+(If you actually watched me tweet something during our meeting, consider that the meeting was… not going well.)

-Did I block you on Twitter?
+Did you block me on Twitter?

+Yes.
 I sometimes use affiliate links to Amazon.com and to other trusted e-commerce sites when those links would quickly help my audience gain access to something I’m excited about.
 When I write sponsored posts, I’ll disclose the sponsor and the nature of our relationship.
 I’ll also disclose when I hold an financial stake in the subject of any article.

 In summary: